 Isaiah T. Montgomery House - Mound Bayou

-Built in 1919 for Isaiah Tecumseh Montgomery, the only African-American delegate to the 1890 Mississippi Constitutional Convention, the house stands an important historical marker in the town of Mound Bayou.
+Built in 1919 for Isaiah Thornton Montgomery, the only African-American delegate to the 1890 Mississippi Constitutional Convention, the house stands an important historical marker in the town of Mound Bayou.
 After Montgomery's death in 1924 the home was used for nursers, teachers, and a private residence.

 A Save America's Treasures grant was secured through the National Trust for Historic Preservation and matched by the Mississippi State Legislature and the African American Heritage Preservation Grant Program for exterior renovations totaling more than $110,000.
 Planning is currently underway to determine the best course of action for the building.

 On June 26th, the National Trust for Historic Preservation announced that the Isaiah T. Montgomery House in Mound Bayou has been named as one of the 11 Most Endangered Historic Places in America.

 In December 1887, Isaiah T. Montgomery and his cousin, Benjamin Green, both former slaves of Jefferson Davis’s family, bought the land on which they would establish Mound Bayou, the nation’s oldest all-black municipality.
 Montgomery recruited other freed slaves to join the new community, and after much hard labor to convert swampland into agricultural fields, Mound Bayou became one of the leading cotton producers in Mississippi.
 Montgomery built his grand Craftsman-style house in 1910 to serve as the centerpiece of civic life in Mound Bayou.